weaviate/weaviate/README.md

 Weaviate is a REST API based software-as-a-service platform that is able to process the Google Weave protocol.
 It can be used in combination with all Google's Weave and Brillo libraries ([link to the libs](https://weave.googlesource.com/), [link to Weave](https://developers.google.com/weave), [link to Brillo](https://developers.google.com/brillo)).

-You can use Weaviate on simple local machines, or complex distributes networks with Node in combination with a Cassandra database.
+You can use Weaviate on simple local machines, or complex distributed networks with Node in combination with a Cassandra database.

 *Note:
 Weaviate is not fully testable / production ready yet.
 You can follow the progress for the first release candidates [here](https://github.com/weaviate/weaviate/milestones).
-Follow this repo or signup for the [mailinglist](http://eepurl.com/bRsMir) to stay informed about the progress*
+Follow this repo or sign up for the [mailing list](http://eepurl.com/bRsMir) to stay informed about the progress.*

 ![NPM](https://nodei.co/npm/weaviate.png?downloads=true "NPM")